This page is intended to provide information for F-2 dependents regarding benefits, eligibility and other information specific to the F-2 visa.

 - After your dependent obtains the visa, he or she can travel to the U.S.

 - Within 30 days after your dependent's arrival, you will need to arrange for health insurance.
-If you are currently insured by GSU Health Insurance Plan (SHIP), you can apply for dependent insurance coverage at additional cost.
+If you are currently insured by Georgia State Health Insurance Plan (SHIP), you can apply for dependent insurance coverage at additional cost.
 If you are covered by a different insurance company, contact your provider to inquire about possible options.
 For more information on insurance for dependents please see the Health Insurance information on the ISSS website.

 Study in F-2 Status